rbreaves/essx8336/README.md

 sof-glk-es8336-ssp0.tplg# essx8336

 Kernel with support for the essx8336 codec.

 Tested on ubuntu, astra linux, alt linux.

+source files were provided to me Everest and ip3-tech

 # install deb on Ubuntu:
 Link to download: